What is a Statement of Work?

 Typically, no. The only exception would be if the Statement of Work also contained the appropriate provisions that a master agreement is intended to cover.
 If a service provider or a customer executes a Statement of Work that does not address key legal terms and conditions, they will expose themselves to risks that should have been properly addressed and negotiated in a master agreement at the outset.
 This raises the risk profile of the transaction significantly, and can often result in unwanted statutory terms being imputed into a transaction that could otherwise have been avoided.
 Parties that intend to do business together over time typically negotiate a master services agreement and an initial SOW at the same time.
 Then, subsequent SOWs can be added.
-In some cases, the form of the SOW to be used is attached to the master services agreement itself.
-In other cases, especially where services and deliverables (or delivery modalities) may change significantly, the parties don’t include a form of SOW with the master services agreement, or may execute separate master agreements to cover different issues.
+In some cases, the form of the SOW template to be used is attached to the master services agreement itself.
+In other cases, especially where services and deliverables (or delivery modalities) may change significantly, the parties don’t include a Statement of Work template with the master services agreement, or may execute separate master agreements to cover different issues.

 A master services agreement often contains many defined terms and other hooks that tie to the SOW.
 These allow a Statement of Work to be streamlined and avoid unnecessary duplicative content.
 When preparing a SOW, the master services agreement should be reviewed to make sure that the appropriate items from it are properly addressed in the SOW.
 If a Statement of Work template is attached to the Master Service Agreement, it often contains the key subject matter headings that must be addressed in the SOW.
 However, make sure to review the Master Service Agreement itself as well as there are often terms that you may want to vary that are not specified in the Statement of Work Template.